 Flywheel CEO Sarah Robb O'Hagan

 Sarah Robb O'Hagan is conquering the business world, one kickass health company at a time.
-She's led transformative campaigns at Virgin and Nike, served as global president for both Gatorade and Equinox, and is the newly appointed CEO of boutique fitness company Flywheel Sports—which all helped earn her the titles of Forbes' "Most Powerful Women in Sports" and Fast Company's "Most Creative People in Business."
+She's led transformative campaigns at Virgin and Nike, served as global president for both Gatorade and Equinox, and is now the CEO of boutique fitness company Flywheel Sports—which all helped earn her the titles of Forbes' "Most Powerful Women in Sports" and Fast Company's "Most Creative People in Business."
 Not to mention, she's dedicated to spreading the #girlpower: She's served on Hillary Clinton's U.S. State Department Council to Empower Women and Girls through Sports and is a trustee of the Women's Sports Foundation.
 (And BTW she's crazy fit; this photo shows her hiking the Routeburn Track in New Zealand.)

 And this isn't just another "here's why I'm awesome" career book; Robb O'Hagan gets real about her "career canyon of despair" and every "epic fail" she had along the way.
 Now that's the kind of #realtalk girl power role model we can get behind.

 Trainer Jen Widerstrom

 ICYMI, The Biggest Loser trainer Jen Widerstrom is simply everything.
 Her real-talk, no-BS, you-can-effing-do-it approach to fitness (and utterly lovable personality) make her a true gem of the industry.
-Plus, she's headed into 2017 hotter than ever thanks to her new book, Diet Right for Your Personality Type
+Not to mention, she's generous with her genius advice; she kicked off 2018 leading our 40-Day Crush-Your-Goals Challenge, her Diet Right for Your Personality Type

 This tennis star started 2017 by defeating her sister Venus to win her seventh Australian Open title (sending her to rank #1 worldwide in women's tennis), gracing the inside of the Sports Illustrated swimsuit issue, and putting out a gorgeous collection of her fashion line, Serena Williams Signature Statement.
 She's no stranger to sharing her power, either.
 She's an advocate of body positivity for young girls, and (as you can clearly see in this Instagram post for IWD 2017) isn't afraid to prove that women are strong and powerful too.

 This body-positive yogi is shattering the illusion that yoga mats are made for certain sizes or body types.
-She's already been spreading her uncensored take on the body positivity movement and proving that every body is a yoga body.
-Her reach only expands with the launch of her book Every Body Yoga
+She's already been spreading her uncensored take on the body-positivity movement and proving that every body is a yoga body.
+Her reach only expanded with the launch of her book Every Body Yoga